Deepak1327/RISC-V-SOC-Tapeout/docs/task1_summary.md

 #GitHub Repo Setup
-Created the GitHUb repository with the help of chatGPT. followed the instructions and command such as:- clone add commit push
+Created the GitHUb repository with the help of chatGPT.
+Followed the instructions and command such as:-
+Clone
+Add
+Commit
+Push